 Artificial intelligence is not a new concept for the people.
-Machine learning and robots were infused into our lives years ago but the hype of artificial intelligence today, is extra-ordinary.
+Machine learning and robots were infused into our lives years ago but the hype of artificial intelligence today is extraordinary.
 Whether it is an upcoming AI technology or a new perspective of it’s on the society.

 It is still obscure that what will be the potential impacts of these technologies on different platforms in which organizational implementation of AI is most highlighted.
-People are still confused on the idea especially when it comes to the recruitment of these machinery.
+People are still confused on the idea especially when it comes to the recruitment of these machineries.

 We have seen vastly differentiating concepts and opinions between the individuals regarding the artificial intelligence.
-However, all of the views are presented on contrasting target areas and with unlike circumstance.
+However, all of the views are presented on contrasting target areas and with, unlike circumstance.
 Here we have gathered some expert opinions from the individuals who are directly linked to AI and are actively participating in such events.

 Artificial Intelligence will also be used by cybercriminals and nation-states to identify software and network vulnerabilities and to launch cyberattacks.

 “AI could have both negative and positive impact.

 Artificial Intelligence (AI) is becoming a vital component in threat intelligence and cyber defense systems.
 The proliferation of data makes the use of AI components to augment humans in cybersecurity functions a necessity.
 While AI will be useful in this manner, it will also be used by cybercriminals and nation-states to identify software and network vulnerabilities and to launch cyber attacks.
 Because both good and bad actors will have access to AI, it is likely only to raise the level of severity of successful cyber attacks.

 Artificial Intelligence still needs time to be totally responsive.

 Says Brian Honan Founder & Head of Ireland’s CSIRT (Computer Security Incident Response Team)